 Over 200 people attended our annual Farm to Flavor Dinner on August 24, 2017.
 The dinner is a celebration of organic plant breeding and local food, featuring dishes from 8 of Madison’s premier chefs.
 Our keynote speaker was Lane Selman, founding director of the Culinary Breeding Network.
 Farmers growing Seed to Kitchen trials are always invited to attend this event free of charge.
-Check out this article in the Isthmus about Farm to Flavor 2017, and stay tuned for details on the 2018 event.
+Check out this article in the Isthmus about Farm to Flavor 2017.

 A story about our work and the Culinary Breeding Network was published in the Proceedings of the National Academy of Sciences: